 - Asarum Canadensis - Arrow Leaf Ginger-Asarum arifolium Hardy Planting Zones- 2-9 Sun or Shade – Partial to Full Shade Mature Height - 6-8" Mature Width- 6-15" Bloom Season – Spring and Summer Gardener Status- Beginner

 Buy More and Save!

 Wild Ginger are also very easy to grow and does not take any particular attention to become healthy.

 Wild Ginger is also known as Asarum Canadense.
 Hardy planting zones are 2-10.
-The growth rate is up to 12 inches per year.
-The Wild ginger plant is a perennial or groundcover.
+The growth rate is up to 12 inches per year; The Wild ginger plant is a perennial or groundcover.
 It is often considered as a ground cover because it can spread along the ground so fast.
-It has glossy leaves that are heart-shaped.
+It has glossy, heart-shaped leaves.
 It is beautiful and would make a great addition to your yard.
 They prefer moist well-drained soils, but acidic will work too.
 It works it best if it is in part sun to full shade.
 This ground cover does well in shady areas when other plants can’t.
 It is easily adaptable and makes a great plant; it also has a slight aroma.
 These beautiful plants paint a beautiful picture as they grow.
 They bring lots of gorgeous green color to all locations and also provides a natural look when added to gardens and natural areas.
-These plants are just right for all homeowners as they are very easy to grow and care for.
+These plants are just right for all homeowners as they are effortless to grow and care for.
 They can also grow to become very thick and dense and protects small wildlife such as those cute chipmunks that love to run and play in garden areas.